mm80843/T3.5/docs/Benef/PBN__Benef_377.md

 # __Increased awareness of severity__

-## Name of the Benefit

-Perceiving COVID-19 as a severe threat increases individuals' willingness to adopt protective behaviors and take active actions towards prevention and control.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit by supporting initiatives that increase risk perception among the public, as it promotes compliance with protective measures, which can help mitigate the spread of the disease and reduce its impact on communities and economies.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_404.md)